the agile way

 And a sweet rain would fall,

-Effortlessly slaking every thirst.
+Effortlessly slaking his every thirst.

-Power can only control systems of forms
+Power can only control systems

-And all forms are temporary.
+And all systems are temporary.

-As nature has no true form
+As nature has no true form,

 No system can truly control it.

-To align people to share wealth
+To align people to share and trade resources

-Like streams flowing into a river
+Like streams flowing into a river,

 And rivers into the sea.

-18. Alignment (lxi/xxxv)
+18. Sharing (lxi/xxxv)

-As maidens attract suitors,
+As flowers attract bees,

 Markets align traders